Best E! Glambot Moments of the Year

 Award season 2017, you did us so proud.

-From the beautiful silky dresses at the Golden Globes to the intricately designed couture gowns of the Oscars, this year's A-list events were filled with riveting looks that really did captured our attention.
+From the beautiful silky dresses at the Golden Globes to the intricately designed couture gowns of the Oscars, this year's A-list events were filled with riveting looks that really captured our attention.
 Stars came prepared to every social gathering with flawless faces and outfits fitting the occasion(s) to a T.

 To celebrate (and remember) some of your favorite award-winning looks, keep scrolling for the best of award season moments, captured live by E!'s very own Glambot.